Hengle/Folkvangr/Pipeline/Pipeline Overview.md

 Preplanning as much as possible will hopefully cut down on wasted time, redesigns, and redundancies, as well as reduce the amount of time needed to get a working build implemented.

+That being said, unexpected issues will inevitably arise during production.
+Contingency plans may not always cover every outcome.
+In these cases, it will require adapting to the situation and making do with the available options.

 ## Priorities

 Some assets will be reused or tweaked in subsequent levels.
 To maximize proficiency, certain assets will need to be produced first before moving on to custom or low-priority features.